javenschuetz/nathans-mean-bootstrapper/README.md

 ## Dev Environment setup

 1. clone git repo
-2. run install script (does not yet exist)
-	- install nodejs
-	- install npm (should come with node)
-	- install nodemon globally via npm
+2. install npm modules
-	- `npm install nodemon --global`
+	- `npm install`
 3. set up ssh config file
 	```
 	Host backbone-server
 	    HostName 100.24.164.212
 	    User ubuntu
 	    Port 22
-	    IdentityFile "~/.ssh/<your ssh key>"
+	    IdentityFile "~/.ssh/<file containing your ssh key>"
 	    LocalForward 37017 127.0.0.1:27017
 	    AddressFamily inet
 	```
 	- you can now connect via 'ssh backbone-server'
-	- IdentityFile may be unnecessary if you provide your usual public key
+	- IdentityFile may be unnecessary if you get your usual public key into the authorized keys section of the server
 	- you can call Host whatever you want, its just a name for your own use
 4. install & configure robo3T
 	- `sudo snap install robo3t-snap`